Viterbo Lazio, Italy Travel Guide

 TIM, Vodafone, and WindTre are the primary cell phone providers throughout Italy.
 Buy SIM cards at their official stores or authorized resellers, requiring your passport.

 Wi-Fi is common in hotels, B&Bs, and many restaurants and cafes throughout Viterbo.
-Public Wi-Fi hotspots may be you can get it in some city squares.
+Public Wi-Fi hotspots may be can be found in some city squares.

 The official language is Italian.
 Even Though english is spoken in tourist-focused establishments, it is less common in smaller shops or with older generations.